-Bolder Academy continued to be oversubscribed in 2020-21.
+Bolder Academy continued to be oversubscribed in 2021-22.
 Despite the huge challenges presented by the pandemic, Trustees have overseen Bolder Academy continuing to provide its students with a good standard of education and maintain a broad curriculum.
 Student engagement during lockdown was very high, at 97%.
 Effective governance was maintained during this period with all meetings taking place as planned with full participation.
 Key improvement priorities continued to be progressed.
-The school operated effectively on two temporary sites in the autumn and spring terms and in June moved into the new building, a term earlier than planned.
-Thanks to thorough planning, the move was very smooth with no disruption to the pupils' education.